benitomartin/langgraph-audio-agents/README.md

 ## Overview

-langgraph-audio-agents is a conversational AI system that combines research and validation agents with text-to-speech capabilities.
+LangGraph Audio Agents is a conversational AI system that combines research and validation agents with text-to-speech capabilities.
 Built with LangGraph, it enables multi-turn conversations where a researcher agent gathers information and a validator agent assesses the quality and accuracy of responses.
 All conversations are persisted using SQLite checkpoints, allowing users to resume discussions across sessions.

 ## Project Structure